ga4gh/va-spec/docs/source/examples/variant-pathogenicity-statement.rst

       }
     ],

-    # A list of 'Contribution' objects each describe when a particular type of actvity that was
+    # A list of 'Contribution' objects that each describe a particular actvity that was
     # performed by some Agent to contribute to the Statement.
     "contributions": [
       {